Dierna

 Dierna is a genus of moths of the family Erebidae erected by Francis Walker in 1859.

 Description

 Palpi with second joint upcurved, slender and reaching above vertex of head.
 Third joint long and acute.
 Thorax and abdomen smoothly scaled and slender.
 Forewings with acute apex.
 Hindwings with short inner margin.
 Outer margin angled at vein 2.
 Vein 5 from near lower angle of cell.

 Species

-From the Global Lepidoptera Names Index: